viswa2/DevOps/aws-fundamentals/README.md

 ## Security Groups ##

-`Security groups` A security group is a virtual firewall that controls inbound and outbound traffic for an Amazon EC2 instance.
+`Security groups` A security group is a virtual firewall that controls inbound and outbound traffic for an Amazon EC2 instance, not at the subnet level.

 <img width="360" alt="Security-Group" src="https://github.com/viswa2/devops/assets/34201574/bd5e5012-35a2-463d-97ec-a1426320fc19">

-By default, a security group denies all inbound traffic and allows all outbound traffic.
 You can add custom rules to configure which traffic to allow or deny.
-For this example, suppose that you are in an apartment building with a door attendant who greets guests in the lobby.
-You can think of the guests as packets and the door attendant as a security group.
-As guests arrive, the door attendant checks a list to ensure they can enter the building.
-However, the door attendant does not check the list again when guests are exiting the building.
+Security groups are `stateful`.

 If you have multiple Amazon EC2 instances within a subnet, you can associate them with the same security group or use different security groups for each instance.